wp-plugins/purple-heart-rating-free/readme.txt

 Why not go premium right away?
 Check out the detailed overview of <a href=\"http://wp-buddy.com/heartrating-wordpress\" target=\"_blank\" title=\"Purple Heart Rating Plugin\">features & benefits of the Purple Heart Rating Plugin</a>!

 **Translators that contributed so far (thank you guys, you're awesome!)**

 Danish: <a href=\"http://retiremyass.com/\" target=\"_blank\">Rasmus Lindgren</a>

 English & German: <a href=\"http://wp-buddy.com/\" target=\"_blank\" title=\"WP Buddy, your specialist for Wordpress Plugins\">WP Buddy</a>

+You would like to contribute to Purple Heart Rating Plugin by offering a free translation?
+Perfect!
+Please contact us through our contact form, indicating the language and we can send you the .po file.
+As a thank you you will get the Premium Version of our rating plugin for free and we will be happy to mention you here. <a href=\"http://wp-buddy.com/contact/\">Contact</a>

 == Installation ==